DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 # ISCAS 2025 Live Demonstration: Smart Watchdog Mechanism for Real time Fault Detection in RISC-V

 This live demonstration relates to our paper titled “Smart Watchdog Mechanism for Fault Detection in RISC-V” also presented at ISCAS 2025.
-Presentation slides and poster can be viewed here.
+Presentation slides and poster can be viewed [Slides](/Main Paper/Presentation Slides.pdf) and [here](/Poster/Poster.pdf)...

 Link to main paper: Available soon!